The Chipaota Community

 In 2009, the community requested Rainforest Partnership’s assistance for the development and implementation of a project to promote sustainable rainforest products and market them beyond neighboring communities in larger population centers, including Tarapoto.
 We helped establish the Piassaba Palm Program – Ecomusa, a group of men producing brooms, and the Allima Waska artisan group of women who produce and market traditional baskets and bags.

 The Mushuck Llacta Native Community of Chipaota is located within the buffer zone (extreme northwest) of the Cordillera Azul National Park.
 The only way to reach the community is by river transport, crossing the Huallaga River from the town of Chazuta to the port of the community.

-The Mushuk Llacta de Chipaota (Chipaota) community belong to a Quechaun ethnic group known as Lamista, who represent a unique portion of Peru’s indigenous population.
+The Mushuk Llacta of Chipaota belong to a Quechuan ethnic group known as Lamista, who represent a unique portion of Peru’s indigenous population.
 The community consists of 130 families and about 1,200 people.

 Overuse of natural resources has had a negative impact on the forest.